Una District, Himachal Pradesh

 Population of Una District

-As per the Census 2011, Una District has a total population of 5,21,173 people, consisting of 2,63,692 males and 2,57,481 females.
-There are 1,10,332 households in the district with an average population density of 338 people per km².
-The table below shows the rural and urban breakup of population and households:
+According to the 2011 Census, Una District had a population of 5,21,173 people living in 1,10,332 households.
+The population comprised 2,63,692 males and 2,57,481 females, with an average population density of 338 people per km².
+The table below provides a rural-urban comparison of these statistics.

 CategoryTotalRuralUrban